Ale-JRD/Trads/content/post/index-T1.md

 Everything.

-[However… if we use tactics like we did earlier, we might manage a temporary “win”.
+「However… if we use tactics like we did earlier, we might manage a temporary “win”.
 But… unless we can completely destroy whatever critical part of Ars exists, that win would just be nullified by his regeneration.
-And even as he regenerates… he’ll continue fighting.]
+And even as he regenerates… he’ll continue fighting.」

 Even if he’s reduced to just chunks of flesh— He’ll keep moving.

 Evolving.

-[…What a headache.]
+「…What a headache.」

-[Yeah.]
+「Yeah.」

 We can’t find any way to deal with him.

-[The true core being in the remaining torso, there’s such a possibility but…]
+「The true core being in the remaining torso, there’s such a possibility but…」

-[…Hmm.]
+「…Hmm.」

 I weakly agree with Gio, but there’s no argument from him.